 Braemar is close to the Linn of Dee, where the River Dee begins, and Glenshee Ski Centre.
 Visit community-run Braemar Castle, and attend the Braemar Gathering in September along with the Royal Family.
 During the summer there are highland dancing displays and pipe bands playing in the centre of the village.
 See the medieval ruins of Kindrochit Castle in the village centre carpark

 Balmoral is an impressive castle located within the British Royal Family’s private estate.
 Since the time of Queen Victoria, Balmoral has been home to the Royals from August to early October when they enjoy a break from their ceremonial duties and relax in the magnificent surroundings within the Cairngorms National Park.
-You may be able to glimpse the Queen when she attends the picturesque Crathie Church on Sunday mornings or see the Royal party fly fishing for salmon on the River Dee.
+You may be able to glimpse the King and Queen Consort when they attend the picturesque Crathie Church on Sunday mornings or see the Royal party fly fishing for salmon on the River Dee.